zoho/zohocrm-csharp-sdk-2.0/README.md

         public static void Main(string[] args)
         {
             /*
-             * Create an instance of Logger Class that takes two parameters
+            * Create an instance of Logger Class that requires the following
-             * 1 -> Level of the log messages to be logged.
+            * Level -> Level of the log messages to be logged.
 Can be configured by typing Levels "." and choose any level from the list displayed.
-             * 2 -> Absolute file path, where messages need to be logged.
+            * FilePath -> Absolute file path, where messages need to be logged.
             */
-            Logger logger = Logger.GetInstance(Logger.Levels.ALL, "/Users/username/Documents/csharp_sdk_log.log");
+            Logger logger = new Logger.Builder()
+                .Level(Logger.Levels.ALL)
+                .FilePath("/Users/user_name/Documents/csharp_sdk_log.log")
+                .Build();

             //Create an UserSignature instance that takes user Email as parameter UserSignature user = new UserSignature("abc@zoho.com");